MOMables® Healthy Lunches for Kids

 This post may contain affiliate links.
 Read our disclosure policy here.

-This homemade fruit leather is made with real fruit and no added sugar for a fun and yummy snack that kids will love!
+This homemade fruit leather recipe is made with real fruit in the oven.
+It's a fun and easy-to-make snack everyone will love.

-Much healthier than the pre-packaged option, this homemade fruit leather is easy to make with fresh or frozen fruit.
-Read on to learn how!
+Much healthier (and tastier) than store-bought, this homemade fruit leather is easy to make using your favorite fruit with just 2 ingredients.

 Strawberry Fruit Leather